Azerbaijan Railways: 1917–1991

 After the collapse of the Russian Empire and the Russian Revolution, the country was transformed into the Soviet Union and the Russian Imperial Railways into the Soviet Railways.

 Due to the availability of electricity from the vast water power sources of Azerbaijan, the very early electrification of the railway lines of Azerbaijan began.

-In 1926 with the electrification with 1,2 kV (1,200 V) direct current of the railway line between Baku and Sabunçu, it became the first electrically operated railway line of the Soviet Union.
+In 1926, with the electrification with 1,2 kV (1,200 V) direct current of the railway line between Baku and Sabunçu, it became the first electrically operated railway line of the Soviet Union.
 Later electrifications took place with 3 kV (3,000 V) direct current.

 In 1924, the railway line was extended southwards to Ələt and Neftçala.

-In 1941, the railway line was extended from Horadiz and Mincivan through Armenia including a railway line extension to Kapan, to Julfa in the Nakhchivan exclave of Azerbaijan.
+In 1941, the railway line was extended from Horadiz and Mincivan through Armenia, including a railway line extension to Kapan, to Julfa in the Nakhchivan exclave of Azerbaijan.
 Thus the Nakhchivan exclave of Azerbaijan was finally connected with Azerbaijan proper.

 In 1941, the railway line was also extended southwards to Astara, Azerbaijan at the southern border with Iran.

 In 1944, the railway line was extended to Kətəlparaq, Ağdam and Stepanakert (Xankəndi).

-Until 1991 the railway traffic was operated in Azerbaijan by the Soviet Railway under supervision of the Soviet Traffic Ministry.
+Until 1991, the railway traffic was operated in Azerbaijan by the Soviet Railway under the supervision of the Soviet Traffic Ministry.
 The Azerbaijani branch of the Soviet Railways was divided into three departments of Baku, Gəncə and Nakhchivan City.